-Note - Long-term liabilities
+Note \ - Long-term liabilities

-The following schedule details the District's long-term liability and obligation activity for the year ended June 30, 2022:
+The following schedule details the District's long-term liability and obligation activity for the year ended June 30, 2023:

-Balance July 1, 2021 (as restated) Additions Reductions Balance June 30, 2022 Due within 1 year
+Balance July 1, 2022 (as restated) Additions Reductions Balance June 30, 2023 Due within 1 year

-Bonds payable: •
+Bonds payable: , ,

 General obligation bonds

 Revenue bonds

-Discounts/premiums

-Total bonds payable -
+Discounts/premiums Total bonds payable

 Certificates of participation

 payable

 Financed purchases

 Leases payable

+Subscriptions liability
-Asset retirement obligations

-Net pension and other
+Asset retirement obligations Net pension and other

 postemployment benefits

 liability

 Insurance claims payable

 Compensated absences

-payable
+payable Total long tarm liabilities

 Total long-term liabilities

-Complete the following sentence if the District had short-term or long-term debt outstanding.
+County Community College District (College) Use at District's discretion Notes to financial statements June 30, 2023 Complete the following sentence if the District had short-term or long-term debt outstanding.
 GASB Statement No. 88, paragraph 5.a.

-The Dietriet also had (an) unused line(a) of are dit in the amount of the The District also had (an) unused line(s) of credit in the amount of \$

-In the following bonds, certificates of participation, and financed purchase disclosures, the District should disclose summarized information about assets pledged as collateral for the debt and terms specified in the debt agreement related to significant (1) events of default with finance-related consequences, (2) termination events with finance-related consequences, and (3) subjective acceleration clauses.
+The District also had (an) unused line(s) of credit in the amount of \$ In the following bonds, certificates of participation, and financed purchase disclosures, the District should disclose summarized information about assets pledged as collateral for the debt and terms specified in the debt agreement related to significant (1) events of default with finance-related consequences, (2) termination events with finance-related consequences, and (3) subjective acceleration clauses.
 The District should also separate information regarding (a) direct borrowings and direct placements of debt from (b) other debt.
 GASB Statement No. 88, paragraphs 5 and 6.
 The District is not required to disclose collateral pledged as a security for a lease if that collateral is solely the asset underlying the lease.
 (GASB Statement No. 87, paragraph 39) If the District has issued debt for which the principal and interest payments are secured by lease payments, describe the existence, terms, and conditions of options by the lessee to terminate the lease or abate payments.
-(GASB 87, paragraph 57 [d])

-County Community College District

-(College) Use at District's discretion

-Notes to financial statements

-June 30, 2022

-Bonds-The District's bonded debt consists of various issues of general obligation and revenue bonds that are generally callable (noncallable) with interest payable semiannually (annually).
+(GASB 87, paragraph 57 [d]) Bonds -The District's bonded debt consists of various issues of general obligation and revenue bonds that are generally callable (noncallable) with interest payable semiannually (annually).
 Bond proceeds pay primarily for acquiring or constructing capital facilities.
 Bonds have also been issued to advance-refund previously issued bonds.
 The District repays general obligation bonds from voter-approved property taxes.
 Revenue bonds are repaid from tuition and fees and dormitory rentals and fees.
-Modify as necessary.Include the following as applicable.
-During the year, the District issued general obligation bonds totaling \$ to describe the purpose.
-In addition, revenue bonds totaling \$ were issued to describe the purpose.
+Modify as necessary.
+Include the following as applicable.
+During the year, the District issued general obligation bonds totaling \$ to describe the purpose .
+In addition, revenue bonds totaling \$ were issued to describe the purpose .
 Of the total general obligation bond and revenue bond amounts originally authorized, \$ and \$, respectively, remain unissued.
 If all the authorized bonds were issued, delete the preceding sentence.
-The following bonds were outstanding at June 30, 2022:

-Description Original amount authorized Amount issued Maturity ranges Interest rates Outstanding principal General obligation bonds General obligation bonds- refunding Revenue bonds Revenue bonds-refunding \$ \$ J \$ \$
+The following bonds were outstanding at June 30, 2023: Original amount Amount Maturity Interest Outstanding Description authorized issued ranges rates principal General obligation bonds General obligation bonds-refunding Revenue bonds Revenue bonds-refunding